daiqile96/OTTERS/README.md

     Example: Example/Exp_geno.bed; Example/Exp_geno.bim; Example/Exp_geno.fam

- - eQTL summary statistics (text file):
+ - eQTL summary statistics should contain following columns with the same name in same order (text file):

     *Please sort by chromosome and then by SNP position in ascending order*